3 Most Common Online Business Models

 As the Internet becomes more of a fixture in peoples' everyday lives, it offers everyone the chance to become a small business owner with more ease and less capital investment than ever before.
 For example, if your friends all tell you that you make the most amazing spaghetti sauce and that you should turn it into a business, you can start right away by building an online presence for your business and its products, before you've even actually produced one jar of sauce.

 One question remains, though, after you decide to create your business online.
-What business model will you use?
+What online business model is the best for your internet business?
 While you might decide that it's best to make a product, such as your winning spaghetti sauce, this is one option, though certainly not the only one.

 There are three basic business models for online businesses, and you can choose the one that best fits your vision.
 You can: